 (Note: all the previous publications in the process capability category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis link for information on the SPC for Excel software.
 SPC for Excel does perform Poisson Capability Analysis.)

 You have a process that produces defects from time to time.
 A defect does not mean that the item containing the defect is defective.
 It is possible for an item to have more than one defect and still be good.
 For example, suppose you are producing plastic film.
 Every now and then, the plastic film has a blemish – a defect.
 Your test involves examining a given area of the film and counting the number of blemishes in that area.
 What is this plastic film process capable of producing?